How To Sell An Apartment in Seattle, WA

 Moving costs

-Moving your belongings out before open houses can add to your expenses, as hiring professional movers may cost a few thousand dollars, depending on the size of the apartment and distance.
+Moving your stuff out before open houses can add to your expenses, as hiring professional movers may cost a few thousand dollars, depending on the size of the apartment and distance.
 On the flip side, you can consider this as an investment, as it results in a net positive for you.
-An empty apartment devoid of personal belongings can help potential buyers imagine what it would be like if they owned the space.
-If you want to save on moving costs, you can do the move yourself or enlist help from friends and family.
+An apartment, empty of personal belongings, can help potential buyers imagine what it would be like to own the space.
+If you want to save on moving costs, you can do the move yourself or get help from friends and family.

 Real Estate Excise Tax (Reet)